Does your teen have a problem with pornography?

 If your teen scores high on the assessment, the best next step is a full evaluation by a professional counselor.

-Welcome to your Teen Pornography Addiction Checkup
+Welcome to your Pornography Addiction Checkup

 Directions: Read each of the 25 statements carefully.
 If the statement is mostly TRUE, then select the button next to TRUE.
 If the statement is mostly FALSE, then select the button next to FALSE.
 You must answer each question.
 Once you have answered each question, click SUBMIT YOUR QUIZ to see your score.
 Scores are separated into one of four groups, with additional information about each group and test result.